pluralsight/guides/published/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 }
 ```

-This way, when it's time to build the project, the Maven compiler plug-in will set up the module path so that the Java compiler can work correctly.
+This way, when it's time to build the project (for example, with `mvn package`), the Maven compiler plug-in will set up the module path so that the Java compiler can work correctly.

 # Conclusion
 The module system has been introduced to Java to promote stronger encapsulation and better design, while making Java a more flexible and future-proof language.